nifyacorp/GrantCraft/DEPLOYMENT-CHECKLIST.md

    - Check Cloud Run logs for the backend service
    - Verify the FastAPI application is starting properly
    - Make sure the entrypoint script is executing correctly

+3. **CORS Issues**:
+   - Use the debug tool: `/debug-tools/cors-test.html` to test CORS settings
+   - Check if the backend is returning the proper CORS headers
+   - If problems persist, try the temporary fix: set `REWORKD_PLATFORM_FRONTEND_URL=*`
+   - Verify that the frontend URL in CORS settings matches exactly (https:// included)

 3. **Database Connection Issues**:
    - Check database connectivity from the backend